 - 1. Defend dissertation proposal.
-Students should defend their dissertation proposal by the end of the fourth year or beginning of the fifth year in the program.
+Students should defend their dissertation proposal after the successful completion of comprehensive exams.
 After a successful defense, students must complete a "dissertation defense" form, have it signed by all five members of the advisory committee and submit the form in the main office to have it placed in the student's file. - 2.
 Defend dissertation.
-All students must give a public presentation of their dissertation.

-- 3. Meet graduation deadlines.
+All students must give a public presentation of their dissertation. - 3.
+Meet graduation deadlines.
 Students should consult closely with the graduate liaison to meet departmental and college expectations and graduation deadlines.
 For more information, see the graduation deadlines for the master's thesis discussed above. - 4.
 Electronic Thesis and Dissertation (ETD).
 Dissertations are required to be submitted electronically.
 ETD technical assistance is offered by the Office of Information Technology.
-The ETD is submitted in Adobe Acrobat format.